Abhishek477/IRCTC/README.md

 # IRCTC
-IRCTC Ticket Booking System in qt framework using C++.
+IRCTC like Ticket Booking System in qt framework using C++.

-# Details of Project:
+## Details of Project:

 1.LOGIN page